-The exam board will provide the theme in January.
-Preparatory Studies will commence in January.
+The exam board will provide the theme in February.
+Preparatory Studies will commence in February.
 These will include critical studies, observation and experimentation.
 Students will produce a final piece(s) during a 15 hour exam in April/May.
 This course requires determination and a genuine enjoyment of Art.
 Students need to be willing to accept the demands of work that is technically and conceptually more complex than at GCSE level.
-Students must be prepared to think independently and to investigate their own ideas.
-WHAT COULD I GO ON TO DO AT THE END OF THE COURSE? - A Foundation course in Art and Design. - A degree in Art and Design. - A job within the arts industry.
+Students must be prepared to think independently and to investigate their own ideas. - Develop intellectual, imaginative and creative thinking - Develop investigative, analytical, experimental, practical and expressive skills - Experience working with a broad range of media including new technologies - Develop an awareness of art historical contexts ENTRY REQUIREMENTS Students will need to achieve a Grade 6 in GCSE Art & Design.
+Further details: Speak to: Mrs E Corley (Head of Art & Design) ecorley@chipping-norton.oxon.sch.uk edexcel.com/quals/gce/gce08/art/Pages/ default.aspx WHAT COULD I GO ON TO DO AT THE END OF THE COURSE? - A Foundation course in Art and Design. - \cdot A degree in Art and Design. - \cdot A job within the arts industry.